+The fines for open meetings law violations were increased by law in 2025.
 The following judgments may be entered when IPIB or a court has found a violation of the open meetings law:

-- 1. Assess each member of the governing body who simply participated in the violation an amount not less than \$100 and not more than \$500.
-For knowingly participating in the violation members must be assessed not less than \$1,000 and not more than \$2,500 (available to IPIB and courts). - 2.
-All costs and reasonable attorney fees will also be awarded to the party who successfully established in court a violation of the law and will be assessed against the members found to have participated in the violation (available only to a court). - 3.
-Void any action taken in violation of the law if the action for enforcement is brought within six months of the violation and that the public interest in enforcing the policy of the Iowa Open Meetings Law outweighs the public interest in sustaining the validity of the action taken in the closed session.
+- 1. Assess each member of the governing body who simply participated in the violation an amount not less than \$500 and not more than \$2,500.
+For knowingly participating in the violation members must be assessed not less than \$5,000 and not more than \$12,000 (available to IPIB and courts). - 2.
+All costs and reasonable attorney fees will also be awarded to the party who successfully established in court a violation of the law and will be assessed against the members found to have participated in the violation (available only to a court).

+- 3. Void any action taken in violation of the law if the action for enforcement is brought within six months of the violation and that the public interest in enforcing the policy of the Iowa Open Meetings Law outweighs the public interest in sustaining the validity of the action taken in the closed session.
 This action is not available to void the issuance of bonds or other evidence of indebtedness of a governmental body if a public hearing, election or public sale has been held regarding the bonds or evidence of indebtedness (available to IPIB and courts). - 4.
 Issue an order removing the member from office if that member has engaged in one prior violation of the open meetings requirements for which damages were assessed against such a member during the member's term (available to courts).
 IPIB can seek the removal of a person from office through initiation of a court action. - 5.
 In addition, the court may also issue a mandatory injunction punishable by civil contempt ordering the member of the governing body to refrain for one year from any future violations of the open meetings law. - 6.
 In addition, IPIB can impose appropriate remedies calculated to declare, terminate or remediate any open meetings law violation.